Blaizzy/mlx-embeddings/docs/Manpage.md

 Perform a substring search of cask tokens and formula names for *`text`*.
 If *`text`* is flanked by slashes, it is interpreted as a regular expression.
-The search for *`text`* is extended online to `homebrew/core` and `homebrew/cask`.

 * `--formula`:
-  Search online and locally for formulae.
+  Search for formulae.
 * `--cask`:
-  Search online and locally for casks.
+  Search for casks.
 * `--desc`:
   Search for formulae with a description matching *`text`* and casks with a name or description matching *`text`*.
 * `--eval-all`: